 From the Materials section of your course, click the Add Materials drop-down and select Add File/Link/External Tool

 In the Add External Tool window, enter the following:

-- Title: choose an appropriate title for your assignment
+- Choose an appropriate title for your assignment

-- Optional: to enable grading check the Enable Grading box
+- To enable grading, check the Enable Grading box (optional)